HEBREW EDUCATIONAL SOCIETY © Copyright 2023 by H.E.S.

 General Resources for New York City

 1) Tenant Resource Portal helps residential renters access free resources from the City to help prevent evictions and keep tenants stably housed.
-The portal is available in English and Spanish and provides Google Translate in all other languages.
-It brings together resources from multiple city agencies, city-funded nonprofit legal service organizations, and Community Based Organizations, to better improve and streamline how tenants can learn about the options that may be available to them.
+It brings together resources from multiple city agencies, city-funded nonprofit legal service organizations, and Community Based Organizations together, to better improve and streamline how tenants can learn about the options that may be available to them.

-4) NYC’s Immigrant Affairs Department provides an extensive array of legal services, city services and asylum seekers help.
-All info can be accessed here.
+5) NYC’s Immigrant Affairs Department provides an extensive array of legal services, city services and asylum seekers help.

 Jobs and Financial Services